silinyip/Applied-Bioinformatics-Honours/README.md

 The "FASTQ Download (using wget).py" script was used to download these files on the computer in GH527 which uses Linux.
 The "FASTQ Download (using iwr).py" script is the Windows version of the download script.

 Once most of the FASTQ files have been downloaded, "FastQC Script (no. 2).py" was used to generate FastQC reports of each FASTQ file.

+However, majority of the files from this dataset failed to generate FastQC reports.
+Consequently, the search for a new dataset was embarked upon.
+Finally, the dataset deposited under the accession PRJNA779978 was selected.
+This dataset was downloaded using the "fastq_download.py" script which incorporates the FASTQ download and FastQC generation processes in one script.

+### FastQC

+### MultiQC

+### Cell Ranger

+### Kallisto